 Upon learning this, the Committee sought a name that better reflected the local Indigenous culture.
 They consulted with Greg Archuleta, a Chinuk Wawa language and history expert and member of the Confederated Tribes of Grand Ronde.
 With his guidance, the Committee chose the Chinuk Wawa word for Bald Eagle: Ch’ak Ch’ak, a name rooted in the local heritage.

-Future Connections
+New Connections

-Once complete, the Sandy Riverfront Park and Trail will connect downtown Troutdale to the 40-Mile Loop trail system and the existing trail along the I-84 bridge.
-The trail and park will provide views and better access to the Sandy River Delta natural area and future trails into the Columbia River Gorge.
-The trail and park will also complement future private commercial and residential development efforts in the URA.
+The Ch’ak Ch’ak Trail officially opened on October 10, 2024, with a celebration at the NE Harlow trailhead.
+The trail connects the 40-Mile Loop trail system, the existing trail along the I-84 bridge, and Troutdale’s Sharon Nesbit Heritage Park.
+As it passes through the park, the trail offers scenic views and improved access to the Sandy River Delta natural area, as well as future trail connections into the Columbia River Gorge.
+The trail and park will also support planned private commercial and residential development at the Confluence site.

 1100 NE Harlow Road